ekhmoi/what-appears/1_chapters/03-how-feelings-appear/08-recap.md

 ---

-### Ready for Part III
+### Ready for the next part

----

 With Part I and II together, we now have:

-- a map of **what appears** – world, body, self, time, story,
+- a map of **what appears** – world, body, self, time, story, others,
 - a sense of **how feelings appear** in the same field,
 - and a clearer picture of what’s going on when things feel:

   - confusing,
   - threatening,
   - self-attacking,
-  - or flat and unreachable.
+  - flat and unreachable,
+  - or very, very tender.

-Part III will take this as starting point and ask:
+The next part will take this as starting point and ask:

 - Given that this is how the field can get into trouble,
   **what moves are available from the inside?**